gatsbyjs/gatsby/docs/blog/2019-06-26-live-preview-for-drupal/index.md

 ## Conclusion

-As you're testing out Gatsby Preview + Drupal, and using it for company or client projects, please [let the Gatsby team know](support@gatsbyjs.com) if you experience any issues.
+As you're testing out Gatsby Preview + Drupal and using it for company or client projects, please [let the Gatsby team know](support@gatsbyjs.com) if you experience any issues.

-Drupal-based agencies and companies who want to improve client outcomes, site performance and UI/UX, and modernize their engineering stack while increasing engineering team satisfaction have a powerful new tool in their toolkit.
+Drupal-based agencies and companies who want to improve client outcomes, site performance, and UI/UX, while modernizing their engineering stack and increasing engineering team satisfaction have a powerful new tool in their toolkit.

 We're excited to see what comes next!